Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Deadlock/Deadlock Prevention.md

 * Ensure that resources cannot be simultaneously held by multiple processes.
 * By allowing only one process to access a resource at a time, then condition of mutual exclusion is satisfied.

+##### Avoiding Hold and Wait:

+* Modify the system to ensure that a process must request and acquire all the resources it needs before execution starts.
+	* This prevent  process from holding resource and waiting for another resources.

+##### No Preemption:

+* Allow resources to be preempted or forcibly taken away from processes if necessary.
+* This means if one process holding a resources and request a additional resources, incase additional resources was allocated to some other process then this process will release resources.

+##### Circular Wait:

+*  Prevent the formation of circular chains